SiliconLabs/wisun-br-linux/DBUS.md

 |`pom`             |`ay`     |List of PhyModeIds for mode switch advertised in POM-IE (neighbor only)   |
 |`mdr_cmd_capable` |`b`      |MAC mode switch support advertised in POM-IE (neighbor only)              |

+### `RoutingGraph` (`a(aybaay)`)

+Returns an array of the nodes connected to the Wi-SUN network based on routing information from both RPL and IPv6 neighbor discovery.
+Each entry in the array represents a node.
+A D-Bus signal is emitted whenever the routing graph is refreshed.
+Each entry is a structure:

+- `ay`: Nodes's IPv6
+- `b`: Whether the node an LFN or not.
+- `aay`: An array of IPv6 addresses of the node's parents.
+Entries are sorted in the node's preferred order.

 ### `Gtks` and `Gaks` (`aay`)

 Returns a list of the four Group Transient (or Temporal) Keys (GTKs) or Group